New Weight Loss Drugs In India- Everything you Need to Know!!

 Figure 2: Key Approval Timeline of Semaglutide And Tirzepatide Brands

-Semaglutide and Tirzepatide – Dawn of a new Era
+Semaglutide and Tirzepatide – Dawn of a New Era

-Semaglutide, administered via subcutaneous injection, received FDA approval in December 2017 under the brand name Ozempic for treating type 2 diabetes.
-Since then, FDA expanded its use for chronic obesity, enabling healthcare providers to prescribe it for weight loss.
+Semaglutide, administered via subcutaneous injection, received FDA approval in December 2017 under the brand name Ozempic for the treatment of type 2 diabetes.
+Since then, the FDA has expanded its use for chronic obesity, enabling healthcare providers to prescribe it for weight loss.
 In September 2019, the FDA approved the oral formulation of semaglutide, branded as Rybelsus, to help individuals with type 2 diabetes manage their blood glucose levels.
-Novo Nordisk achieved another milestone in June 2021, when the FDA approved Wegovy for adult weight management.
-The agency further extended this approval in December 2022, authorizing Wegovy for adolescents aged 12 years and older who meet BMI criteria(Figure 2) (Wojtara et.al.,2023)
+Novo Nordisk achieved another milestone in June 2021, when the FDA approved Wegovy for the treatment of obesity in adults.
+The agency further extended this approval in December 2022, authorizing Wegovy for adolescents aged 12 years and older who meet BMI criteria (Figure 2) (Wojtara et.al.,2023)

 Eli Lilly launched Mounjaro in India in March 2025.
 Subsequently, three months later, in June 2025, Novo Nordisk unveiled its blockbuster weight-loss drug, Wegovy, in India.
-It is important to note Ozempic is not officially available in the Indian market.
+It is important to note that Ozempic is not officially available in the Indian market.

 Semaglutide and Tirzepatide – Market Insights

 According to a 2025 GlobeNewswire report, the global anti-obesity drug market is expected to grow from $12.8 billion in 2024 to $104.9 billion by 2035.
 Semaglutide and Tirzepatide remain the key drugs propelling this growth.
 North America currently holds about 60% of the total market share, making it the leading regional contributor.
-Semaglutide continues to lead the global GLP‑1 obesity drug market, holding approximately 60.7% of total revenue in 2024, as Reported by Grand View Research.Tirzepatide is also rapidly growing.
+Semaglutide remains the leading player in the global GLP-1 obesity drug market, accounting for approximately 60.7% of total revenue in 2024, as reported by Grand View Research.
+Tirzepatide is also rapidly growing.

-The Indian obesity drug market has expanded fivefold since 2021, reaching a value of ₹6.28 billion.
+The Indian obesity drug market has expanded fivefold since 2021, reaching a value of ₹ 6.28 billion.
 Lilly’s Mounjaro (tirzepatide) has gained an early advantage.
 Since its launch in late March, sales have increased, Doubling In June To Nearly 88,000 Units, Worth ₹260 million, compared to May.
 From March to May, Lilly sold approximately 81,500 units.
 In contrast, Novo Nordisk’s Wegovy entered the market in late June, with just 1,788 units sold, generating ₹25.3 million in sales (Reuters,July 2025).

-gLP-1 RAs – Mechanism of Action
+GLP-1 RAs – Mechanism of Action

 Mechanism of action of GLP-1 RAs